A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Transport from the transient to the stationary state

 The result in Eq.~\eqref{G_Lesser_Greater} is both very general and useful.
 The lesser Green's function at the time diagonal, $t_1=t_2=t$, directly gives us access to the time-dependent density matrix $\rho(t)=-\im G^<(t,t)$.
 However, these expressions for the lesser and greater Green's functions are explicit solutions to the full Kadanoff--Baym equations, and they are not limited to the time-diagonal only but can be used for investigating the full two-time plane, which allows for calculation of the quantum noise (see below).
 This closed solution was possible through the wide-band approximation and the non-interacting limit.
 Similarly, Eq.~\eqref{Current_alpha} is the time-dependent generalization of the Landauer--B{\"u}ttiker formula~\eqref{eq:LBFormula} and it can be used for calculating the time-dependent current at the interface of the $\alpha$-th lead and the central region.
 It correctly reduces to the form of Ref.~\cite{Jauho1994} when the switch-on time is taken to the remote past.
 It also provides an extension to the result of Refs.~\cite{Stefanucci2004} and~\cite{Perfetto2008}, where single-level systems, with the addition of the spin degree-of-freedom in the latter, were considered.
 Here, the matrix structures allow arbitrary geometries for the central region as long as the Hamiltonian is represented in the non-interacting form.
 The result in Eq.~\eqref{Current_alpha} also reduces to the earlier time-dependent Landauer--B{\"u}ttiker formula of Ref.~\cite{Tuovinen2013,Tuovinen2014} when the bias is maintained at a constant value after the switch-on.
 Here, $\psi_\alpha(t,t_0)$ enables arbitrary time-dependent modulations of the bias voltage.

-We can also extend the result for the first moment of the current within the WBLA to calculations of the two-time current correlators.
-In the WBLA, Eq. \eqref{eq:correlation_HF_GF_embedding} can be expressed in the following form
+We can also extend the result for the first moment of the current within the WBA to calculations of the two-time current correlators.
+In the WBA, Eq.~\eqref{eq:correlation_HF_GF_embedding} can be expressed in the following form

 which is expressible solely in terms of the $\mathbf{S}_{\alpha}$ matrices, using Eq.~\eqref{G_Lesser_Greater} and the following pair of functional identities~\cite{Ridley2017}: